sdialog/demo/README.md

 # SDialog Web Demo

+⚠️ This demonstration is an early version and is still under development ⚠️

 This is a web-based demonstration of the `sdialog` library, providing an interactive interface to explore its features for synthetic dialogue generation.

 ![SDialog Web Demo GUI](github_statics/gui.png)